 Finally, pinch the hair down with your thumb and forefinger around the head.
 Then trim with scissors.
-Your thumb and finger prevent you getting too carried away.
+Your thumb and finger prevent you from getting too carried away.
 A little practice soon makes perfect.
 Leave a few strands of deer hair behind the head as a collar.
 It will flare back along the hook.
-This covering of the wing adds a layering effect of different colours, and is very effective.
+This covering of the wing adds a layering effect of different colours and is very effective.

-It is better to cut off a little hair at a time to begin with.
+It is better to cut off only a little hair at a time, to begin with.
 You can always pinch the sides again with your thumb and forefinger and cut off a bit more – which is easier than re-tying the head.
 If you do cut too much hair off don’t worry.
 Fish the fly anyway.
 I bet it will still catch a trout!

 There you have it; the muddler minnow.
 Don’t be afraid to experiment.
 For an extra striking and life-like finished fly, try using two or three different shades of brown deer hair.
 You can also add a couple of different shades of brown calf tail to the streamer.
 A few white or yellow hairs also make a big difference.
 As does the squirrel hair mentioned earlier.

 The muddler minnow is also an economical pattern to tie.
 The shaggy dog effect is a desirable one.
 The thing to remember is to keep an eye on the proportions.
 You want to keep the pattern compact, with only a little of the tail, streamer, and wing extending behind the bend of the hook.

 It doesn’t hurt to use up odd bits and pieces of tying material in your muddler’s construction.
 I always do this.
 It’s part of the fun of tying your own!